 The Dow Theory has always been a very integral part of technical analysis.
 The Dow Theory was used extensively even before the western world discovered candlesticks.
-In fact even today Dow Theory concepts are being used.
-In fact traders blend the best practices from Candlesticks and Dow Theory.
+In fact, even today, Dow Theory concepts are being used.
+In fact, traders blend the best practices from Candlesticks and Dow Theory.

 The Dow Theory was introduced to the world by Charles H. Dow, who also founded the Dow-Jones financial news service (Wall Street Journal).
-During his time, he wrote a series of articles starting from 1900s which in the later years was referred to as ‘The Dow Theory’.
+During his time, he wrote a series of articles starting from the 1900s which in the later years was referred to as ‘The Dow Theory’.
 Much credit goes to William P Hamilton, who compiled these articles with relevant examples over a period of 27 years.
 Much has changed since the time of Charles Dow, and hence there are supporters and critics of the Dow Theory.

 17.1 – The Dow Theory Principles

 The Dow Theory is built on a few beliefs.
 These are called the Dow Theory tenets.
 Charles H Dow developed these tenets over the years of his observation on the markets.
 9 tenets are considered as the guiding force behind the Dow Theory.
 They are as follows:

 |01||Indices discounts everything||The stock market indices discount everything which is known & unknown in the public domain.
 If a sudden and unexpected event occurs, the stock market indices quickly recalibrate itself to reflect the accurate value|